will-rowe/signal-check/README.md

 ## Todo

+* put nanopolish index command in a separate process so that it is only called once
 * add in help message and full param descript
 * get more info from the qcat process (using the parsing script)
 * add in pre-run checks for reads etc.